Spixed/spixed.github.io/content/post/process.en.md

 > 2024.2.18 22:14 update: Probably won't make it today.
 Try again tomorrow.

-> 2025.5.3 17:02 update: Should've added this earlier – already have a domain now, and didn't deploy on Netlify after all.

 ## (1.1) Installation - Traditional Method

 ### 1. VSCode